oniani/frames/README.md

     putStrLn "\nPrinting out the last row...\n"
     print $ tailOf sample

-    -- Get the row by ID
+    -- Get the row by id
-    putStrLn "\nPrinting out the row by ID...\n" print $ rowByID 5 sample
+    putStrLn "\nPrinting out the row by id...\n" print $ rowByID 5 sample

     -- Get the column by name